 Introduction to Software Testing

-Software Testing is an essential step in software development life cycle, which is carried out to maintain and ensure the software quality along with the validations required to match the customer’s specifications on the application functionality.
-Software testing types can vary in various stages of the development phase, like unit testing is done on the source code by the developers, integration testing is done on each module for confirming its overall functionality, system testing is performed to verify the system’s performance, speed and functional behavior as a whole, and Acceptance testing is carried out by the client side in order to test for the user acceptance criteria.
+Software Testing is an essential step in the software development life cycle, which is carried out to maintain and ensure the software quality along with the validations required to match the customer’s specifications on the application functionality.
+Software testing types can vary in various stages of the development phase like unit testing is done on the source code by the developers, integration testing is done on each module for confirming its overall functionality, system testing is performed to verify the system’s performance, speed and functional behavior as a whole, and Acceptance testing is carried out by the client-side in order to test for the user acceptance criteria.

 Understanding Software Testing

 When we talk about testing software, we need to talk about the various tests and their performance ease.
 Unit tests are simpler to write and execute; therefore, we should have more unit tests in our testing process.
 Second, integration tests are comparatively more expensive than unit testing; therefore, we should have fewer integration tests.
 Finally, end-to-end tests are the most complicated; therefore, we should have very few of these.

 Let us talk about the testing levels in a little more detail.

 Software developers do unit testing to check whether the individual modules of the source code developed by them are working properly or not.
 They test the stability of each and every unit of the application separately.
 It is a cheap and the least time-consuming test.

 2. Integration Testing

 Integration testing is the process of testing two or more unit tested modules together to check the connectivity and data transfer between them.
 This level of testing can be done by a QA tester for black-box testing and by the developer for complex integration of software modules.